JennStep79/Milestone-Project-1-Browser-Game/README.md

 I created the card back and the card front images using Canva.
 The font I used is called Gabriel Weiss Friends by Gabriel Weiss.
 It was downloaded from Dafont.com.
 The sound clips were downloaded from 101soundboards.com.

 For this build, I researched and learned about some new concepts that were previously unfamiliar to me.
-These include the CSS properties "perspective" and "transform-style" to create the 3D effect when flipping the cards over, and "dataset" to match the card images into pairs.
+These include the CSS properties "perspective" and "transform-style" to create the 3D effect when flipping the cards over, "dataset" to match the card images into pairs, and the CSS "order" property to shuffle the cards.

 Outstanding bugs: